plainC/wrest/README.md

 use [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming)
 to wrap libuv and the actions.
 The object system is provided by [Wondermacros](https://github.com/plainc/wondermacros).

-Building a REST service with Wrest could not be easier in C. Just bind a callback function to each REST command.
+Building a REST service with Wrest could not be easier in C. Just write a dynamically loaded library of functions that implement the REST commands.
+When the server is started, use `-m PATH` option to load a specific REST service.

 ## To Build